elastic/ansible-elasticsearch/README.md

 - `/etc/elasticsearch/jvm.options`: the new template reflect the configuration files provided by Elasticsearch >= 6.x
 - `/etc/elasticsearch/log4j2.properties`:
   - We removed `log4j2.properties.j2` template from this Ansible role as it was a static file not bringing any customization specific to some ansible variable.
-  - Deployment of this Ansible role on new servers will get the default `log4j2.properties` provided by Elastisearch without any override.
+  - Deployment of this Ansible role on new servers will get the default `log4j2.properties` provided by Elasticsearch without any override.
   - **WARNING**: For upgrade scenarios where this file was already managed by previous versions of ansible-elasticsearch, this file will become unmanaged and won't be updated by default.
 If you wish to update it to 7.5 version, you can retrieve it [here](https://github.com/elastic/elasticsearch/blob/7.5/distribution/src/config/log4j2.properties) and use this file with `es_config_log4j2` Ansible variable (see below).

 #### How to override configuration files provided by ansible-elasticsearch?